 I’m a very optimistic person.
 I cultivate and protect my optimism because it has carried me very far through difficult times.
 It is the reason I persevere during challenging times.
-It has given me hope where there was none.
+It has given me hope when I walked away from it.
 It gives me energy and motivation.
 But, like all things in life, there is a shadow that often masquerades as optimism.
 What is it?
 Introducing wishful thinking.

 Wishful thinking is Polly-Anna positive which means you are ignoring your reality.
 You have to think about the negative effects and/or consequences of wishful thinking to discern what is good and true and right for you.
 This usually means accepting that “it” is going in the wrong direction, “it” isn’t going to change, and more importantly, you can’t fix “it.”
 Commonly we get stuck in the powerful lure of wishful thinking such as, “I know when (fill in the blank) happens “it” will be ok!”
 Or another example, “But, if I just (fill in the blank), I know ‘it’ will turn around.”
 But, what typically happens is we ceaselessly try to fix “it” all in the hopes of a-180-degree turnaround.
 We do this proactively, with good intentions, by establishing consequences, attending counseling or a myriad of other “trying” options.